lorossi/MK8D-analysis/README.md

 - The **tyres**
 - The **glider**

-each of them having 6 visible stats *(ground speed, acceleration, weight, handling, traction, miniturbo)* and 6 more hidden stats *(air speed, antigravity speed, water speed, water handling, air handling, antigravity handling)*.
+each of them with 6 visible stats *(ground speed, acceleration, weight, handling, traction, mini turbo)* and 6 more hidden stats *(air speed, antigravity speed, water speed, water handling, air handling, antigravity handling)*.

-The question that soon arised was: how do I a choose a setup (character, kart, tyres, glider) that is the best?
+The question that soon arose was: how do I choose a setup (character, kart, tyres, glider) that is the best?
 *It is possible to finally defeat the superior Japanese players in the 200cc category?*

 ## The data

 All the data has been gathered from the [Mario Kart 8 Deluxe Wiki](https://www.mariowiki.com/Mario_Kart_8_Deluxe).

-I soon found that that not each entity is unique;
+I soon found that not each entity is unique;
 up to 4 karts, characters, tyres and gliders can share the same stats.

-For example the characters *Waluigi*, *Donkey Kong* and *Roy Koopa* all share the same stats; the same goes for the karts *Streetle* and the *Landship*.
+For example, the characters *Waluigi*, *Donkey Kong* and *Roy Koopa* all share the same stats; the same goes for the karts *Streetle* and the *Landship*.

-In order to reduce the size of the database *(and somehow make the data more manageable)*, I grouped the entities that share the same stats together, by giving them a shared id.
+To reduce the size of the database *(and somehow make the data more manageable)*, I grouped the entities that share the same stats, by giving them a shared id.
 One more table, linking the entity id to their relative names, was needed.

 I originally downloaded all the data *(via copy-pasting)* into `csv` files, where I cleaned them.
-In order to make the data more accessible and easy to manipulate, I created a `sqlite` database and imported the data into it.
+To make the data more accessible and easy to manipulate, I created a `sqlite` database and imported the data into it.

-I chose to use `sqlite` because it allows to easily query the data via `SQL`; while not being a language that I particularly like, I figured out that it would have made my life easier in this case.
+I chose to use `sqlite` because it allows one to easily query the data via `SQL`; while not being a language that I particularly like, I figured out that it would have made my life easier in this case.
 The other option was to use a no-SQL database, like `MongoDB`, but I figured that making queries would be more difficult.

 ## The analysis